 International Association of Hydrological Sciences (IAHS)

-Vorosmarty, Charles; Ericson, Jason P.; Dingman, S Lawrence; and Ward, Larry G., "Future impacts of fresh water resource management: sensitivity of coastal deltas" (2007).
-Center for Coastal and Ocean Mapping.
+Vorosmarty, Charles J.; Ericson, Jason P.; Dingman, S Lawrence; and Ward, Larry G., "Future impacts of fresh water resource management: sensitivity of coastal deltas" (2007).
+International Association of Hydrological Sciences (IAHS).
 398.